 8. Seek opportunities to encourage each other.
 How do you feel when your partner expresses confidence in you?
 It’s encouraging, isn’t it?
 And this is especially true during those challenging times when you may be experiencing feelings of self-doubt.
 Nothing lifts us up and restores our confidence like the encouragement of our special someone.
 Mutual encouragement is one of the most powerful anti-stress tools your relationship has, be sure to make good use of it.
 Instead of waiting for stressful situations to present themselves, why not seek every opportunity to be encouraging.

 9. Differentiate between the relationship and the problem.
 It is vital to always recognize the difference between the actual relationship and the problems and challenges you face.
-The love you feel for one another needs to be protected from the problems you encounter.
+The love you feel for one another needs to be protected from the problems and stress you encounter.
 Confusing the two is relationship suicide.
-To do this we need to work at confining our response to stress so it doesn’t poison our feeling about our mate.
+To do this we need to work at controlling our response so it doesn’t poison our feeling about our mate.